Lawn jockey: In popular culture

 In media and popular culture, lawn jockeys sometimes appear as a prop or conversation piece, in most cases merely trivial and non-notable in nature, although notable racial connotations are often associated with earlier examples of lawn jockeys versus more modern contemporary examples.
 Sometimes a reference to a lawn jockey is used to illustrate a racist or race-based point in popular culture.
-For example, in a Season 1 episode of The Golden Girls, Sophia makes a subtle hint at Blanche's Southern American roots being steeped in racism, suggesting to the woman that she "tar and feather the neighbour's lawn jockey" in order to make her father feel at home during his visit to the more liberal city of Miami, Florida.
-In All in the Family, the gift of a black lawn jockey is bestowed to main character Archie Bunker to annoy him, owing to his reputed racial bigotry, although in an unexpected twist, Archie actually finds the racist gift inappropriate and bothersome, refusing to put it out on his own property.
+For example, in a Season 1 episode of The Golden Girls, Sophia makes a subtle hint at Blanche's Southern American roots being steeped in racism, suggesting that Blanche "tar and feather the neighbor's lawn jockey" in order to make her father feel at home during his visit to the more liberal city of Miami, Florida.
+In All in the Family, the gift of a black lawn jockey is bestowed on main character Archie Bunker to annoy him, owing to his reputed racial bigotry, although in an unexpected twist, Archie actually finds the racist gift inappropriate and bothersome, refusing to put it out on his own property.
 In Season 1, episode 13 of Maude, Arthur refers to a black man protesting slumlords on Maude's front lawn as "so much more animated than those little black jockeys".

 Lawn jockeys are often associated with wealthy white American families in popular culture, either for satire and sociopolitical symbolism, or for legitimate aesthetic appeal.
 Examples of this trend include, but are not limited to, the following: